 Awarding an Incomplete grade

-You have the option to award an Incomplete grade if all of the following are true:
+You have the option to award an Incomplete grade if:

 Be sure to give your department any necessary information on the work the student must finish.
 Check with your department or school for more information on this process.